Leafwing-Studios/Emergence/design/src/steam-page.md

 Tend to their needs, prune back their uncontrolled spread, and reap the rewards of your careful stewardship.

 ### Face giant threats

+**GIF:** an anteater is gobbling up ants with a giant tongue, while it tramples all over carefully constructed factories.

 But when you're only a few centimeters in length, the world is a terribly unstable place: